William G. Ambrose, Jr.

 Soft-shell clams (Mya arenaria) are one of the most important commercial marine species harvested in Maine.
 In the last decade, clam landings averaged $14 million a year to harvesters, and nearly $40 million annually to the state economy.
 Clams are also unique in that they are co-managed by the state and local municipalities or regional harvester committees.
 This is one of the oldest such co-management programs in the United States.

 Knowing regional and local estimates of clam growth—how quickly stocks will reach commercial size—can help communities improve the way they manage the resource.
-Veteran Sea Grant researchers Ambrose and Beal will examine growth rates of wild clams and follow the growth of hatchery-reared juveniles in the wild.
-Growth will be assessed in different geographic regions of the coast and at different tidal heights.
-In addition to understanding growth rate variation along the coast, Ambrose and Beal hope to identify the most important environmental factors affecting clam growth, and provide communities with information specific to their clam flats.
+Ambrose and Beal examined growth rates of wild clams and followed the growth of hatchery-reared juveniles in the wild in different geographic regions of the coast and at different tidal heights.
+Beal also worked with the Maine Clammers Association (MCA) to examine the effectiveness of different methods to protect shellfish from green crabs and other predators with the goal of enhancing shellfish populations.

 Two-year project; total Sea Grant funds: $147,473